Continuous-Time Best-Response and Related Dynamics in Tullock Contests with Convex Costs: Related Work

 \section{Related Work}

-The works by \citet{ewerhart2017lottery}, \citet{ghosh2023best1}, and \citet{ghosh2023best2} study learning dynamics in Tullock contests and are directly related to ours. \citet{ewerhart2017lottery} and \citet{ghosh2023best1} study a special case of Tullock contests where the cost functions are linear, also known as lottery contests. \citet{ewerhart2017lottery} shows that a lottery contest with homogeneous agents is a BR potential game~\cite{voorneveld2000best,kukushkin2004best}; the class of BR potential games is a strict generalization of the better known classes of ordinal and exact potential games~\cite{monderer1996potential}.
+\cite{ewerhart2017lottery,ghosh2023best1,ghosh2023best2} study discrete-time BR dynamics in Tullock contests. \cite{ewerhart2017lottery,ghosh2023best1} study a special case of Tullock contests where the cost functions are linear, also known as lottery contests. \cite{ewerhart2017lottery} shows that a lottery contest with homogeneous agents is a BR potential game~\cite{voorneveld2000best,kukushkin2004best}; the class of BR potential games is a strict generalization of the better-known classes of ordinal and exact potential games~\cite{monderer1996potential}.
 Lottery contests are not exact potential games even with homogeneous agents~\cite{ewerhart2017lottery}, and they are not ordinal potential games with non-homogeneous agents~\cite{ewerhart2020ordinal}.

-\citet{ghosh2023best1} use the BR potential function of \citet{ewerhart2017lottery} to derive bounds on the rate of convergence of BR dynamics in lottery contests with homogeneous agents assuming exactly one agent moves at a time.
-They show that the potential function of \citet{ewerhart2017lottery} is strongly convex and smooth in a region around the equilibrium point, and the BR dynamics frequently visits this region.
-Outside this region, the BR potential function never increases, and inside this region they show rapid improvement in the potential using techniques related to coordinate descent~\cite{wright2015coordinate}.
+\cite{ghosh2023best1} uses the BR potential function of \cite{ewerhart2017lottery} to derive bounds on the rate of convergence of BR dynamics in lottery contests with homogeneous agents, assuming one random agent moves at a time.
+It uses techniques from convex optimization (coordinate descent~\cite{wright2015coordinate}) and randomized algorithms (Markov chains). \cite{ghosh2023best2} extends the convergence results of \cite{ghosh2023best1} for lottery contests to Tullock contests with convex costs (for homogeneous agents) by introducing an adversarial dynamic process called the discounted-sum dynamics.

-\citet{ghosh2023best2} extends the convergence results for lottery contests mentioned above to Tullock contests with convex costs (and homogeneous agents).
-Tullock contests with general convex cost functions do not have a closed-form formula for the BR of an agent.
-To circumvent this, \citet{ghosh2023best2} introduces a dynamics called the discounted-sum dynamics and uses it in his analysis, instead of using a BR potential function or techniques from convex optimization as done by \citet{ghosh2023best1}.